Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/t_license_key_unix.md

 - The file can contain one or multiple license keys, but it must have one key per line.
 - On start up the first valid key is used.

-### Multi-node keys
+### Multi- node keys

 ****Transfer CFT 3.3.2 SP2 and higher****

-Transfer CFT allows you to use a single key for a multi-node installation.
+Transfer CFT allows you to use a single key for a multi- node installation.
 To use a single key for multiple hosts, either:

 - The hostname must not be defined for the key, or
-- The hostname defined for the key matches the hostname of one of the hosts that composes the multi-node instance
+- The hostname defined for the key matches the hostname of one of the hosts that composes the multi- node instance

 Additionally, the key must have the cluster option.